ScilifelabDataCentre/dds_workshop/docs/2_registration_project_access_session.md

     --project "<Project ID>"
 ~~~

-Where spf.txt is the path to an **existing** file which has the following format:
+Where spf.txt is the path to a file you have created with the following format:

 >cat spf.txt
 ~~~